KrasnitzLab/SCGV/README.md

 and second to last is the file type.
 For example:

     ```
-    example.pinmat.txt	???Let us rename "*.featuremat.txt" and the "*.pins.txt" "*.features.txt",here and in the following.
+    example.featuremat.txt
     ```
-is a `txt` file, that contains `pinmat` used by the viewer.
-Example full dataset should be named in following way:
+is a `txt` file, that contains `featuremat` used by the viewer.
+Check the example dataset.

 * Example dataset directory is located in subdirectory `exampledata/example.directory` of the project main directory.
 The content of the